 \section{Abstract}

-In design and simulation of quantum circuits with multiple units, the computational ability is greatly limited by quickly increasing entanglement, and the ordinary sampling methods normally exhibit low efficiency.
-Herein, we uncover an intrinsic scaling law of the nonlocal magic resource and the bond dimension of matrix product states in Haar-random quantum circuits, that is, the nonlocal magic resource is converged on a bond dimension in logarithmic scale with the system size.
-It means, in the practical simulations of quantum circuits, merely small bond dimension suffices to bear with the dynamics of stabilizer R\'{e}nyi entropy with rank $n=1,2$.
-On the other hand, the entanglement converges on a bond dimension exponentially scaled in the system size.
-This remarkable difference reveals that, while the simulation of entanglement on a classical computer is limited, the utilization of nonlocal magic resource as a characterization could make the simulation power much stronger.
-Furthermore, the intrinsic scaling enables an information separation between the nonlocal magic resource and the extra entanglement, achieving an indication that it is inappropriate to regard the entanglement as the driving force of the growth and spreading of nonlocal magic resource.
+Magic resources and entanglement are fundamental components for achieving the universal quantum computation, so is the interplay between them.
+Herein, we uncover an intrinsic scaling law of the magic resource and bond dimension of matrix product states in Haar-random quantum circuits, that is, the magic resource is converged on a bond dimension in logarithmic scale with the system size.
+From a practical perspective, this finding substantially enhances the classical simulability of nonstabilizerness.
+It also allows us to utilize the bond dimension as a bridge to link the entanglement and the nonlocal magic resource, which extends the capacity perspective that the entanglement plays the role of container for the nonlocal magic resource.
+Furthermore, the intrinsic scaling enables an information separation between the nonlocal magic resource and the extra entanglement.
+This, in turn, leads to the conclusion that, any dynamical relation between magic and entanglement resources is ruled out.
+In other words, it is inappropriate to regard the entanglement as the driving force of the growth and spreading of nonlocal magic resource.